 Life in Switzerland is not all perfect, but if you turn the stumbling blocks into stepping stones it’s not all bad, either.

 I know some people are shocked to find that sometimes living in the land of Swiss chocolate and scary efficiency isn’t all it’s cracked up to be.
 Even if you can see a Swiss mountain range from your balcony.
-But there are pros and cons to living anywhere in the world, and Switzerland is no exception.
+But there are pros and cons to life anywhere in the world, and Switzerland is no exception.

-Pros and cons of living in Switzerland
+Pros and cons of life in Switzerland

 Pro: You make friends from all over the world.